From sit-ins and toga parties to studying and forming lifelong friendships, college can be one of life’s most memorable experiences.

 Renting a U-Haul isn’t necessarily the best option

-Renting a truck and packing, lifting, and driving yourself is the default method for many DIY college moves.
+Renting a truck and packing, lifting, and driving everything yourself is the default method for many DIY college moves.
+After all, with companies like U-Haul, you can get your packing materials and moving truck all in one place — and at a much lower cost than full-service movers.

-That said, when you consider all the pros and cons, there are often far better options.
+That said, when you consider all the pros and cons, there are often far better options when it comes to college dorm movers.

 Truck rental prices on some well-traveled routes (like California to Texas) are shockingly high, and when safety, gas, insurance, tolls, and the hassle of driving are weighed in, going another route is often a no-brainer.